ihh300/ihh300.github.io/_posts/2018-10-15-Techniques-Handling-Class-Imbalance-Credit-Card-Fraud.md

 ![Matthews correlation coefficient plot ](/assets/images/credit_card/imbalance/imb_ccf_plot_MCC_Coeff.jpeg)

 ## Conclusion
 Regarding re-sampling the training dataset, SMOTE and BOTH offers the best results.
-Next, a subsequent article will focus how to improve those results using other classifiers than Random Forest and how to build different models and by other Ensemble algorithms to create a scalable final model.
+Next, a subsequent article will focus how to improve those results using other classifiers than Random Forest so to create a scalable final model.

 [1]: https://cran.r-project.org/web/packages/ROSE/index.html "ROSE: Random Over-Sampling Examples"